-You can include one model in another by using a Model block, which represents a reference to another model, called a referenced model.
-For simulation and code generation, the referenced model effectively replaces the Model block that references it.
-The model that contains a referenced model is its parent model.
-A collection of parent and referenced models constitutes a model reference hierarchy.
+You can include one model in another by using a Model block.
+Each instance of a Model block is a model reference.
+For simulation and code generation, blocks within a referenced model execute together as a unit.
+The model that contains a referenced model is a parent model.
+A collection of parent and referenced models constitutes a model hierarchy.

-You can organize large models hierarchically, similar to using subsystems.
-Like libraries, referenced models allow you to use the same capability repeatedly without having to redefine it.
-Referenced models provide several advantages that are unavailable with subsystems and/or library blocks.
-Several of these advantages result from Simulink® compiling a referenced model independent of the context of the referenced model, including:
+Like subsystems, model references allow you to organize large models hierarchically.
+Like libraries, model references allow you to define a set of blocks once and use it repeatedly.
+Model references provide several advantages that are unavailable with subsystems and libraries.
+Several of these advantages result from referenced models compiling independent of the context of the Model block, including:

 Inclusion by reference

 |Model||Include multiple model implementations as block in another model through model reference|

 |Display graph of model referencing dependencies with or without library dependencies|